MediaCSSUIUC/MediaCSS/README.md

 Saudi Arabia has imprisoned and tortured activists, religious leaders, and journalists for voicing dissent online.
 This reflects a growing worldwide trend in the use of physical repression to censor online speech.
 In this paper, we systematically examine the consequences of imprisoning well-known Saudis for online dissent by analyzing over 300 million tweets as well as detailed Google search data from 2010 to 2017 using automated text analysis and crowd-sourced human evaluation of content.
 We find that repression deterred imprisoned Saudis from continuing to dissent online.
 However, it did not suppress dissent overall.

 ## Application Link
-Space in the workshop is limited, and available slots will be assigned to students who would highly benefit from this workshop.
-Please complete the online registration form on or before Friday noon, March 6, 2020 (Early application is highly recommended). https://forms.gle/bz1iGviCA4WsAWyw8
+Space in the workshop is limited.
+Please complete the online registration form on or before **Friday noon, March 6, 2020** (Early application is highly recommended). https://forms.gle/bz1iGviCA4WsAWyw8